SiFTW/PepperScience/content/authors/tom-burley/_index.md

 user_groups:
   - Alumni
 ---
 Tom studied his PhD in Cancer Biology at the Institute of Cancer Research, and obtained his undergraduate degree in Biomedicine from the University of East Anglia.
-Tom is currently a postdoctoral researcher investigating transcriptional and post-transcriptional changes facilitating chronic lymphocytic leukaemia migration with funding from Blood Cancer UK.
+Tom joined us as a post-doctoral researcher in 2019 investigating transcriptional and post-transcriptional changes facilitating chronic lymphocytic leukaemia migration with funding from Blood Cancer UK.
+Following the completion of his project, Tom moved into the pharmaceutical industry and currently works in medical science liason at Janssen Inc.

 ![](tomImage.png)